mkner/robo-util/docs/functions.rst

   Note: The robots current position (x0,y0) and the position of the remote object at range returned as (x1,y1) are in the *same* coordinate frame.
 There are no frame transforms between, for instance, the robots frame and a world frame.
+  Theta, the angle of the sensor, is in the robots frame relative to 0 degrees that is assumed to be the robots front, center and forward heading.
+Not to be confused with Phi that would be the robots heading if its pose is (x0,y0,phi) in a world frame or whatever frame it is configured to operate in.

 .. function::  getPosAt(x0,y0, d, theta)